HttpRafa/atomic-cloud/docs/usage/controller/Templates/index.md

   Parameters allow you to adjust key settings (like server name, port, and maximum players) without modifying the underlying resource definitions.

 - **Simplicity:**
-  With a pre-defined structure, you can quickly spin up a new Minecraft server with all necessary configurations and files, reducing manual setup time.
+  With a pre-defined structure, you can quickly spin up a new Minecraft server with all the necessary configurations and files, reducing manual setup time.

 By using templates, you can streamline the process of deploying and managing resources in Atomic Cloud, ensuring that your infrastructure is consistent, scalable, and easy to manage—just like setting up your ideal Minecraft server.